 Table 2.
-Food and Drug Administration Approved Indications Indication Evekeo (amphetamine sulfate) Evekeo ODT (amphetamine sulfate) Adzenys ER, Adzenys XR-ODT, Dyanavel XR (amphetamine ER) Adderall (mixed amphetamine salts) Adderall XR, Mydayis (mixed amphetamine salts ER) Strattera (atomoxetine HCI) Kapvay (clonidine HCI ER) Focalin (dexmethylphenidate IR); Focalin XR (dexmethylphenidate ER) ProCentra, Zenzedi (dextroamphetamine sulfate IR); Dexedrine Spansule (dextroamphetamine sulfate SR) Intuniv (guanfacine HCI ER) Vyvanse (lisdexamfetamine dimesylate) Desoxyn (methamphetamine HCI) Methylin Oral Solution, Ritalin (methylphenidate HCI IR); methylphenidate HCI chewable tablets; Metadate ER (methylphenidate ER) Adhansia XR, Aptensio XR, Concerta , Cotempla XR-ODT, Daytrana, methylphenidate ER (CD), Jornay PM, QuilliChew ER, Quillivant XR, Ritalin LA (methylphenidate ER) ADHD \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark √ ADHD, as an integral part of a total treatment program which typically includes other remedial measures (psychological, educational, and social) for a stabilizing effect in pediatric patients with a behavioral syndrome characterized by the following group of developmentally inappropriate symptoms: moderate to severe distractibility, short attention span, hyperactivity, emotional lability, and impulsivity.
+Food and Drug Administration Approved Indications

+Indication ADHD ADHD, as an integral part of a total treatment program which typically includes other remedial measures (psychological, educational, and social) for a stabilizing effect in pediatric patients with a behavioral syndrome characterized by the following group of developmentally inappropriate symptoms: moderate to severe distractibility, short attention span, hyperactivity, emotional lability, and impulsivity.
 The diagnosis of this syndrome should not be made with finality when these symptoms are only of comparatively recent origin.
-Nonlocalizing (soft) neurological signs, learning disability, and abnormal electroencephalogram (EEG) may or may not be present, and a diagnosis of CNS dysfunction may or may not be warranted. ~ ~ ~ ~ Treatment of ADHD as monotherapy and as adjunctive therapy to stimulant medications \checkmark \checkmark Narcolepsy \checkmark \checkmark \checkmark \checkmark Exogenous obesity, as a short term (a few weeks) adjunct in a regimen of weight reduction based on caloric restriction for patients refractory to alternative therapy (eg, repeated diets, group programs, and other drugs). [†] Moderate to severe BED in adults ~ ~ Data as of June 15, 2020 JE-U/MG-U/AVD v 3 of 20
+Nonlocalizing (soft) neurological signs, learning disability, and abnormal electroencephalogram (EEG) may or may not be present, and a diagnosis of CNS dysfunction may or may not be warranted.
+Treatment of ADHD as monotherapy and as adjunctive therapy to stimulant medications Narcolepsy Exogenous obesity, as a short term (a few weeks) adjunct in a regimen of weight reduction based on caloric restriction for patients refractory to alternative therapy (eg, repeated diets, group programs, and other drugs).† Moderate to severe BED in adults

+Evekeo (amphetamine sulfate) ✓ ✓ ✓

+Evekeo ODT (amphetamine sulfate) √

+Adzenys XR-ODT, Dyanavel XR (amphetamine) ✓

+Adderall (mixed amphetamine salts) ✓ √

+Adderall XR, Mydayis (mixed amphetamine salts ER) √

+Strattera (atomoxetine HCI) ✓

+Kapvay (clonidine HCl ER) √

+Focalin (dexmethylphenidate IR); Focalin XR (dexmethylphenidate ER) √

+ProCentra, Zenzedi (dextroamphetamine sulfate IR); Dexedrine Spansule (dextroamphetamine sulfate SR) ✓ ✓

+Intuniv (guanfacine HCI ER) ✓

+Vyvanse (lisdexamfetamine dimesylate) \checkmark ' 1 1 1 ✓

-Page 3 of 20 This information is considered confidential and proprietary to OptumRx.
+Page 3 of 23 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
-The contents of the therapeutic class overviews on this website ("Content") are for informational authorized only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when making medical decisions.